 Whether you’re a featherweight or a heavyweight, you are the largest single object on your bike, so your positioning is vital.
-The major manufacturers are trying to lower the centre of gravity of the bike by lowering major weight bearing items such as fuel tank and motor.
+The major manufacturers are trying to lower the center of gravity of the bike by lowering major weight-bearing items such as fuel tank and motor.

 To help to lower the center of gravity of the bike, try standing as much as possible.
 This places your weight on the footpegs, rather than on the seat, the top of the bike, which in effect lowers the bike’s center of gravity.